andyarvanitis/purescript-native/README.md

 #### Getting Started
 This assumes you are running macOS (OS X) or a Unix-like system (Linux, *BSD, etc.).

-1. Create a working directory wherever you like, and a `src` subdirectory under it, which will be where you will place your own PureScript source files.
+1. Choose a working directory wherever you like.
+Then create a `src` subdirectory under it, which will be where you will place your own PureScript source files.

 2. Under your working directory, clone or copy [purescript-native-go-ffi](https://github.com/andyarvanitis/purescript-native-go-ffi).
-Place any of your own foreign implementations into subdirectories of your working directory, make sure your Go packages are all under a `src` directory (standard Go practice).
+Place any of your own foreign implementations into subdirectories of your working directory.
+Make sure your Go package directories are all under a `src` directory (standard Go practice).

 3. Initialize your project with `spago init`, and install any dependencies with `spago install` (please see their instructions if you haven't used it before).